SamuelBrinker/Repertoire_v6/README.md

 # Repertoire
 Repertiore is a gene clustering program based on the works of Peter van Dam's FoEC program.
+Currently a work in progress, it is being designed out of the Gordon Lab at UC Davis's Plant Pathology Department.

 It is made in python 2.7 and requires the following dependencies: